Is this depression Or Signs Of A Spiritual Awakening?

-All of these signs pointed to the realization that this woman was being called to awaken and begin the self-discovery journey.
+These signs revealed that this woman was being called to awaken and begin the self-discovery journey.

 What is awakening?

 Awakening is a process whereby we become consciously aware of our dual nature and begin to witness ourselves in the context of our lives.
 In other words, we’re watching the movie rather than being part of the movie.
 This gives us perspective and the ability to discern where our thoughts, feelings, gut instincts, and stories are arising from.
-Are they arising from our fearful personality or are they messages arising from our soul?
+Are they from our conditioned self, or are they messages from our souls?

 Part of the awakening process involves shifting our worldviews and beginning to see things differently and more clearly.
-For example, for this woman it was seeing how focusing too much on others’ needs at the expense of her own wasn’t healthy for her and wasn’t giving others the space to take responsibility for their own lives.
+For example, for this woman, it was seeing how focusing too much on others’ needs at her own expense wasn’t healthy for her.
+She had lost touch with her true self!

-Awakening is challenging because it requires that we shed the beliefs and habits that are no longer serving us in order to step fully into our authentic selves.
+Awakening is challenging because it requires us to shed the conditioned beliefs and habits that no longer serve us to step into our true selves fully.

-As our true self begins to slowly emerge we come into the right relationship with both our personality and our soul.
-We begin to feel more peaceful, energized, courageous, compassionate, and grounded with a lightness of being that arises when we’re living in alignment with our souls.
+As our true self begins to emerge slowly, we develop the right relationship with our personality and soul.
+We begin to feel more peaceful, energized, courageous, compassionate, and grounded with a lightness of being that arises when we live in alignment with our souls.

 In the following video, I speak with podcast host Yasmin Elzomor about how the summons from her soul that began in her 20s marked the beginning of a spiritual awakening.

-If you feel called, please comment below.
+If you feel called, please leave a comment below.
 Our community would love to hear from you!

 (Original post, July 19, 2018; Updated June 30, 2021).